Thursday, May 12, 2016

 Below are some new capabilities resulting from this improved integration:

-• Find landing pages that are attracting many users through Google organic search (e.g., high impressions and high click through rate) but where users are not engaging with the website.
+- Find landing pages that are attracting many users through Google organic Search (for example, high impressions and high click through rate) but where users are not engaging with the website.
 In this case, you should consider improving your landing pages.

-• Find landing pages that have high site engagement but are not successfully attracting users from Google organic search (e.g., have low click through rate).
-In this case, you might benefit from improving titles and descriptions shown in search.
+- Find landing pages that have high site engagement but are not successfully attracting users from Google organic Search (for example, have low click through rate).
+In this case, you might benefit from improving titles and descriptions shown in Search.

 As mentioned in our Search Console Help Center, some data may not be displayed, to protect user privacy.
 For example, Search Console may not track some infrequent queries, and will not display those that include personal or sensitive information.

-To experience the new combined reports from Search Console and Google Analytics, make sure your properties are linked, and then navigate to the new section "Search Console", which should appear under "Acquisition" in the left-hand navigation in Google Analytics.
+To experience the new combined reports from Search Console and Google Analytics, make sure your properties are linked, and then navigate to the new section "Search Console", which should appear under the "Acquisition" menu item in Google Analytics.